-Title: M/616/5099 Work with babies and young children to support their development and learning Level: 3 Credit Value: 6 GLH: 45 түт: 60 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the development and learning of babies and young children 1.1 Explain the pattern of development in the first five years of life and the skills typically acquired at each stage 1.2 Explain how development and learning are interconnected 1.3 Explain how and why variations occur in rate and sequence of development and learning 1.4 Explain that learning may take place in different ways 1.5 Explain the importance of play 1.6 Explain the potential effects on development, of pre conceptual, pre-birth and birth experiences 1.7 Explain the impact of current research into the development and learning of babies and young children Be able to support the development and learning of babies and young children 2.1 Undertake assessments of babies or young children's development and learning needs 2.2 Demonstrate in own practice how the indoor and outdoor environment is responsive to the development and learning needs of babies and young children 2.3 Plan play based activities and experiences based on assessments to support development and learning 2.4 Demonstrate in own practice the provision of play based activities and

-overeigness to support development

-experiences to support development and learning that are tailored to babies or young children's needs
+Title: M/616/5099 Work with babies and young children to support their development and learning Level: 3 Credit Value: 6 GLH: 45 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the development and learning of babies and young children Explain the pattern of development in the first five years of life and the skills typically acquired at each stage Explain how development and learning are interconnected Explain how and why variations occur in rate and sequence of development and learning Explain that learning may take place in different ways Explain the importance of play Explain the potential effects on development, of pre conceptual, prebirth and birth experiences Explain the impact of current research into the development and learning of babies and young children 2.
+Be able to support the development and learning of babies and young children 2.1 Undertake assessments of babies or young children's development and learning needs 2.2 Demonstrate in own practice how the indoor and outdoor environment is responsive to the development and learning needs of babies and young children 2.3 Plan play based activities and experiences based on assessments to support development and learning 2.4 Demonstrate in own practice the provision of play based activities and experiences to support development and learning 2.4 Demonstrate in own practice the provision of play based activities and experiences to support development and learning that are tailored to babies or young children's needs

-Understand the attachment needs of 3.1 Explain the benefits of the key

-babies and young children worker/person system in early years'

-babies and young emarch settings

-3.2 Explain how babies and young children

-learn and develop best from a basis of loving, secure relationships with carers

-and with key persons in work settings

-3.3 Analyse the possible effects of poor

-quality attachments on the development

-4 Do able to engage with babics and of babies and children

-4. Be able to engage with babies and young children and be sensitive to their needs 4.1 Engage sensitively with babies and young children giving them time to respond

-riceds 4.2 Engage in playful activity with babies and young children

-4.3 Explain how babies express their

-emotions, preferences and needs

-4.4 Demonstrate responsive care for

-babies and young children in own

-practice

-4.5 Explain why it is important to manage

-transitions for babies and young

-children 4.6 Explain when and why babies and

-4.6 Explain when and why babies and young children require periods of quiet

-to rest and sleep

-5. Be able to work in partnership with 5.1 Explain the primary importance of carers

-carers in order to support the learning in the lives of babies and young children

-and development of babies and young 5.2 Communicate information with carers

-children 5.3 Evaluate ways of working in partnership

-with carers

-Additional information about this unit

-Responsive care should include verbal and n

-Unit aim (s) The unit is designed to assess competence in

-work with babies and young children to

-support their learning and development This

-would normally cover children from birth to their 5 th birthday.

-Assessment requirements specified by This unit must be assessed in line with Skills

-a sector or regulatory body (if for Health Assessment Principles.

-appropriate)
+Understand the attachment needs of babies and young children 3.1 3.2 3.3 learn and develop best from a basis of loving, secure relationships with carers and with key persons in work settings У Be able to engage with babies and young children and be sensitive to their needs 4.3 4.4 4.5 emotions, preferences and needs Demonstrate responsive care for babies and young children in own practice c a Be able to work in partnership with carers in order to support the learning and development of babies and young children - Explain the primary importance of carers in the lives of babies and young children Communicate information with carers Evaluate ways of working in partnership with carers Additi onal information about this unit Responsive care should include verbal and non-verbal cues from babies Unit ai im (s) in w supp wou unit is designed to assess competence ork with babies and young children to port their learning and development This Id normally cover children from birth to r 5 th birthday. sment requirements specified by a or regulatory body (if appropriate) unit must be assessed in line with Skills lealth Assessment Principles.

-Details of the relationship of the unit This unit links to SCDHSC0037.
+Details of the relationship of the unit and This unit links to SCDHSC0037. relevant National Occupational Standards

-and relevant national occupational

-standards